 Note it on your LinkedIn profile.
 Mention it to your peers, boss, friends, and professional network.
-And, leading into our next point, mention it as part of your elevator speech at networking events.
+And, leading into point #3, mention it as part of your elevator speech at networking events.

 If you don’t share that you’re looking to join a board, no one will be able to help you!
-The board space runs on the network economy, so this is a worthwhile step to invest in and get right.
+The board space runs on the network economy, so getting this right is a worthwhile exercise.

 You probably already network as part of your day job, so you should know what networking is all about and how to do it effectively.
 Take what you’ve learned there and apply it to yourself.
 Go to networking events that current board members are attending to find positions that may be open for people with your skill-set and expertise.

 Also seek out events that are set up purely for organisations to find potential board members.
 These are especially useful for finding very worthy not-for-profit organisations where you can ‘cut your teeth’ as a board member.
 Once you gain your directorship, your network then becomes an important source of skills and expertise that you may need to call upon, either for short-term assistance with a board issue, or for inviting onto a board if a position becomes available.

 When applying for a board position, it helps to upgrade your traditional resume so that it works for your board ambitions.
 You are now pitching yourself to a higher level within the organisation, and these people want to see different things than a traditional employer would.
 These include your leadership skills, industry expertise, strategic abilities, and high-level career achievements.
 Prepare your board resume by enrolling into ‘Five Steps to Build Your Board Resume‘.

 5. Create Board Opportunities